Modern slavery statement

 Our supply chain

-South Staffordshire Water Plc employs around 420 employees within the UK.
+South Staffordshire Water Plc employs around 430 employees within the UK.
 Our recruitment process uses a combination of an in-house recruitment team and when applicable external recruitment agencies.
-We carry out base line background checks for confirmation of identity, entitlement to work in the UK, criminal records and financial checks.
+We carry out base line background checks for confirmation of identity, entitlement to work in the UK, criminal records and financial checks for all new staff.
 All hired staff, and certain supply chain providers, have these checks prior to confirmation of engagement.
 More thorough checks are made for staff in roles with access to clean water production and to operational telemetry.

-This statement constitutes South Staffordshire Water Plc’s modern slavery and human trafficking statement for the financial year ending 31 March 2018 and was approved by the Company's executive on 17 April 2019.
+This statement constitutes South Staffordshire Water Plc’s modern slavery and human trafficking statement for the financial year ending 31 March 2023 and was approved by the Board on 29 November 2023.

 South Staffordshire Water Plc